gpbl/react-day-picker/website/docs/basics/keyboard.md

 ## Example

-Press <kbd>Tab</kbd> to focus a day and try the keyboard shortucts above.
+Press <kbd>Tab</kbd> to focus a day and try the keyboard shortcuts above.

 import { DayPicker } from 'react-day-picker';